ceolson/flu/README.md

-  --random_seed                                 random seed to make execution deterministic, default is random --return_latents                              1 if you want to print the latent variable with the sequence --channels                   16               number of channels in convolution hidden layers
+  --random_seed                                 random seed to make execution deterministic, default is random --return_latents                              1 if you want to print the latent variable with the sequence --channels                   16               number of channels in convolution hidden layers --reconstruct                                 if you want to pass a sequence through a VAE --print_from_latents                          print sequences from a comma separated list of latent variable arrays
 ```

 # Example usages